You need to enable JavaScript to use the communication tool powered by OpenWidget

 BAL Assessments WA

-In warmer climates such as Perth and much of Western Australia, homes and properties are at greater risk of being impacted by bushfire, making BAL Assessments crucial for many.
+In warmer climates, such as in Perth and much of Western Australia, homes and properties are at greater risk of being impacted by bushfires, making BAL Assessments crucial for anyone that is located within the bushfire prone areas.

 How Do I Know if I’m in a Bushfire Prone Area?

-WA’s Department of Fire & Emergency Services produces a Bushfire Prone Map that shows areas that are susceptible to bushfire and would need a BAL Assessment.
+Western Australia's Department of Fire & Emergency Services provides a Bushfire-Prone Map that shows areas susceptible to bushfire and would need a BAL Assessment.

-When you look at the map, you should be able to identify whether your property or proposed structure is within a designated bushfire prone area.
-On the map, if the red part is inside the boundary of where your property or proposed structure will be located, then you must comply with the new bushfire planning reforms, which include getting a BAL assessment.
+With the map as your reference, you should be able to identify whether your property or proposed structure is within a designated bushfire-prone area.
+On the map, if the "red zone" is inside the boundary of your property or where your proposed structure will be located, you must comply with the new bushfire planning reforms, which include procuring a BAL Assessment.

-Some kinds and sizes of properties may be exempt from the new reforms, but a BAL Assessment may still be required by your local council as part of the building permit approval process.
-It is important to understand what is required of you and ensure you get qualified advice.
+Certain kinds and sizes of properties may be exempt from the new reforms, but your local council may still require a BAL Assessment as part of the building permit approval process.
+It's important to understand what is required of you and ensure you get qualified advice.

-If you are not sure of the requirements specific to your location and property, professional bushfire consultants like WA Fire & Safety can assist you.
+If you're unsure of the requirements specific to your location and property, professional bushfire consultants like WA Fire & Safety can help.

 Who Conducts BAL Assessments?